matjsz/PAST-2/README.md

 ## Training Data

-The model is going to be trained based on my own dataset (nobody whave a PT-AN dataset available, sadly), which will be available at HuggingFace Hub at **matjs/pt_to_an**.
+The model is going to be trained based on my own dataset (nobody have a PT-AN dataset available, sadly), which will be available at HuggingFace Hub at **matjs/pt_to_an**.

 ## Training Procedure